awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 **Note**
 This command only runs sysprep on the driver devices\.
 It does not run the full sysprep preparation\.

 1. For Windows Server 2008 R2 and Windows Server 2012 RTM, shut down the instance, change the instance type to a latest generation instance and start it, then proceed to Part 4\.
 If you start the instance again on a previous generation instance type before migrating to a latest generation instance type, it will not boot\.
-For other supported Windows AMIs, you can change the instance type any time after the device sysprep\.
+For other supported Windows AMIs, you can change the instance type anytime after the device sysprep\.

 ## Part 4: Updating EC2Config and EC2Launch<a name="upgdate-ec2config-ec2launch"></a>